kamilszczepanik/bookshelf/INSTRUCTIONS.md

 Elaborate on your learnings here in `INSTRUCTIONS.md`

+### I know a lot of this Make HTTP Request workshop as well as Add Styles workshop

+So I didn't bothered doing exercise by myself, I've only watched videos and I'm doing notes.

 ## Background

 Our app wouldn't be very interesting without the ability to request data from a